 Correlations between personality and job success fall in the .03 to .15 range- 2007 review of academic literature published inPersonnel Psychology

-Integrity tests fall under the category of personality tests and are useful to assess candidates’ ethical views.
-If a job profile requires this particular kind of persona because of the nature of the job involved, one should give for the integrity test of candidates.
+Integrity tests fall under personality tests and are useful to assess candidates’ ethical views.
+If a job profile requires this particular persona because of the nature of the job involved, one should give for the integrity test of candidates.

-The questions are framed in such a manner that they help in identifying if a candidate will lie, follow unethical practices, rob the company for monetary gains, face disciplinary problems, and even get into violent activities.
+The questions are framed so that they help identify if a candidate will lie, follow unethical practices, rob the company for monetary gains, face disciplinary problems, and even get into violent activities.

 However, the challenge with integrity tests is that it is easy to fake the answers.
-It is hard to evaluate if the candidate has made up things or is telling the truth.
+It is hard to evaluate whether the candidate has made up or is telling the truth.

 Various studies from Harvard and Stanford have found that 85–87% of a person’s success is attributed to soft skills, emotional intelligence, and interpersonal skills.

 Yet, traditionally, only a fraction of companies have been paying attention to this vital aspect.
 However, emotional intelligence has now become one of the most sought-after skills by companies after job-specific skills.

 Emotional intelligence tests help companies evaluate candidates’ behavior in various aspects, such as - response to stressful situations, working with a diversified team, handling challenges, self-awareness, managing emotions, and empathy.
 Just like integrity tests, emotional intelligence tests can also be faked.
 That apart, company culture can change a candidate’s personality if the candidate has a knack for keeping things right and has the right attitude.

 Nearly 72% of employers run a background check for every person they hire.